 - Mini quiches – add their favourite vegetables and meats

 We are all busy parents and we do the best we can with what we have.
 Don’t think this is an impossible task.
 We are simply feeding our children real nutritious foods.
 Meals don’t have to be complicated, fussy or difficult, to the contrary, they are generally simple, colourful and fresh.

 - Stop buying sugary sweets, drinks and baked goods

 - Start buying real unprocessed whole foods.
 Shop the perimeter of the supermarket for the fresh produce

-- Avoid all seed oils and trans fats
+- Avoid all trans fats and try to minimize highly processed oils

 - Eat nutrient dense foods

 - Increase your omega 3 from oily fish, avocado, grass fed meat and nuts